open-ephys/commutator-docs/source/user-guide/tether-management_counterweight.rst

 ..  tip::

-    Clover 3158 has successfully been used for the purpose described on this page.
+    Clover 3158 elastic thread has successfully been used for the purpose described on this page.

     ..  image:: /_static/images/clover-3158.webp
         :width: 50%